Applying for a PhD

 All applicants are given every assistance in seeking financial support and the possibilities will be discussed with you as part of the admissions process.

 You need not worry about this stage of the process if you feel you have sufficient information about the department.
 Enquiries are welcome at any time of year.
 You may if you wish contact a potential supervisor directly but if that member of staff is away from Sheffield at the time of your enquiry a reply can be considerably delayed.
-You can contact our Postgraduate Admissions Tutor, Dr Kate Weiner, on email@example.com, or you can get in touch with our Recruitment and Admissions Assistant on firstname.lastname@example.org, both of whom will be able to give you personal help and advice and pass your enquiry to an appropriate supervisor or supervisors.
+You can get in touch with our Recruitment and Admissions Assistant at email@example.com, who will be able to give you personal help and advice and pass your enquiry to an appropriate supervisor or supervisors.
 If you wish to undertake your research with a specific member of staff please make this clear to the admissions tutor.

 Application forms are available from the University web pages for prospective postgraduates.
 The online application form requires you to provide standard information about yourself and your past academic performance.
 Please ensure that you complete this information thoroughly and accurately and that you provide evidence of your qualifications (both those already gained and those that you plan to take in the near future).